 It may surprise you to hear that the bone under a missing tooth disintegrates over time.
-If you’re missing a tooth and want to replace it with a dental implant, you may require a bone graft from the team at Ueno Center Dental Specialists in Campbell, California.
+If you’re missing a tooth and want to replace it with a dental implant, you may require a bone graft from the team at Ueno Center Dental Specialists in Campbell, California, serving San Jose, Cupertino, Los Gatos and surrounding areas.
 They offer several types of bone grafts to suit your needs and substantiate the bone in your jaw for a future implant.
 To learn more about bone grafting and explore your options, call the office or book an appointment online today.

 Bone grafting is a procedure used in dentistry and other medical disciplines to add strength and structure to weak or deficient bones.
 In the case of dental bone grafting, your provider adds bone mass to your jawbone after it becomes weaker and less sturdy over time.